Six Nations call-up for Cooney possible - Townsend

 Scotland, who finished fourth in the 2022 tournament, open this year's Six Nations against England at Twickenham on 4 February.

-Ireland travel to Murrayfield to face Townsend's side on 12 March, which could feasibly be Cooney's home debut for Scotland.
+Ireland travel to Murrayfield to face Townsend's side on 12 March, the penultimate weekend of the championship.

 - Sexton 'good to go' for Six Nations after injury